 - Full Member Centre

-Any older adult centre or senior centre that acts as a community facility providing a diversity of activities and services to the local older adult population.
+An older adult centre or senior centre in Ontario that acts as a community facility providing a diversity of activities and services to the local older adult population.
 Fees are determined by annual gross operating expenditures.

-Any student, volunteer, senior, friend – interested in the work of the OACAO.
+Any student, volunteer, senior, friend interested in the work of the OACAO.
+Non-voting.

 The OACAO is an organization that I am proud to be part of for the various accomplishments and milestones they have achieved.
 It has more than proven its worth via information sharing, funding opportunities and advocating for older adults and centres throughout Ontario, at various levels of Government.”